balexandroff/SingleStore.NET/README.md

     memsql/cluster-in-a-box
 docker start memsql-ciab**

+Configure your EntityFramework database context using the adjusted connection string in your appsettings.Development.json file.
+SingleStore is usign EF MySQL provider.

-Adjust the connection details in appsettings.Development.json, run dotnet restore, and then run the app.
+Run dotnet restore, and then run the app.